Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 I also used some code and ideas from my previous project "Mollies Boutique", as well as getting some ideas from the CI Love Maths project.

 My mentor, Marcel Mulder, gave valuable feedback and ideas for improvement and experimentation.
+Also for his support and encouragement.